dmitriz/aligna/labels.md

 # GitHub Labels

+Standardizing labels in your GitHub repository helps streamline issue tracking and project management.
+This guide provides a comprehensive overview of label categories and their purposes.

 ## Table of Contents

 - [How to Apply Labels](#how-to-apply-labels)
 - [Priority](#priority)
 - [Type](#type)
 - [Status](#status)

 ## How to Apply Labels
+>
-Labels can be managed under `Settings > Labels` in your GitHub repository.
+> **Note:** Labels can be managed under `Settings > Labels` in your GitHub repository.
-Ensure these match the spelling and hex codes listed below to enable reliable automation.
+> Ensure these match the spelling and hex codes listed below to enable reliable automation.

 ## Priority